alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 <a id="future"></a>

+<a id="guidelines"></a>
+## Contributing Guidelines ##

+- Prior to making a pull request, be sure to apply the latest changes from master to your working branch.
+- Add meaningful comments when you make your commits.
+- Use the project's coding style, not your own.
+Follow the existing code as an example of what to do.
+- Use [Stylecop](http://stylecop.codeplex.com/) to ensure that your code is conformant with project style.

 ## The Future of ChronoZoom
 We envision a world where scientists, researchers, students, and teachers collaborate through ChronoZoom to share information via data, tours, and insight.